Dr. Jekyll and Mr. Hyde (1913 film)

-Dr. Jekyll and Mr. Hyde is a 1913 horror film based on Robert Louis Stevenson's 1886 gothic novella Strange Case of Dr. Jekyll and Mr. Hyde.
+Dr. Jekyll and Mr. Hyde is a 1913 silent horror film based on Robert Louis Stevenson's 1886 gothic novella Strange Case of Dr. Jekyll and Mr. Hyde.
 Directed by Herbert Brenon for producer Carl Laemmle's company IMP (which he later changed to Universal Pictures), the production stars King Baggot in the dual role of Jekyll and Hyde.
 The film was re-released in the United States in August 1927.

 Plot

 Dr. Henry Jekyll (King Baggot) sends a note to his fiancée, Alice (Jane Gail), and her father (Matt B. Snyder) to say that instead of accompanying them to the opera, he must give more time to his charity patients.
-At Jekyll’s practice, his friends Dr. Lanyon (Howard Crampton) and Utterson (William Sorrel), a lawyer, ridicule him for what they consider his dangerous research.
-Alice and her father also visit Jekyll’s rooms, but although apologetic, the doctor insists on devoting his time to his patients.
+At Jekyll's practice, his friends Dr. Lanyon (Howard Crampton) and Utterson (William Sorrel), a lawyer, ridicule him for what they consider his dangerous research.
+Alice and her father also visit Jekyll's rooms, but although apologetic, the doctor insists on devoting his time to his patients.
 That night, however, Jekyll undertakes a dangerous experiment, swallowing a drug intended to releases his evil self.
 His body convulses, and he transforms into a hunched, twisted figure.

-The strange creature emerges from Jekyll’s room, bearing a note in Jekyll’s handwriting that orders the household staff to treat the stranger – “Mr Hyde” – as himself.
+The strange creature emerges from Jekyll's room, bearing a note in Jekyll's handwriting that orders the household staff to treat the stranger – “Mr Hyde” – as himself.
 Hyde then slips out into the night, terrorizing the patrons of a nearby tavern before finding himself lodgings.
 From these rooms, he begins a career of evil, until one night he attacks and injures a crippled child.
 Outraged witnesses corner Hyde and force him to agree to compensate the boy.
-Hyde reluctantly leads one man back to Jekyll’s house and gives him money.
-During this passage of events, a worried Dr. Utterson sees Hyde entering Jekyll’s house.
+Hyde reluctantly leads one man back to Jekyll's house and gives him money.
+During this passage of events, a worried Dr. Utterson sees Hyde entering Jekyll's house.
 Inside, Hyde takes a potion that transforms him back to Jekyll.
 The doctor swears that he will abandon his experiments and never tempt fate again; but that night, without taking the drug, he turns spontaneously into Hyde.

+Part Two of the film sees Jekyll prepare his will in which he states that should he die or disappear, all of his worldly possessions should revert to Mr Hyde.

+Alice visits Jekyll and, during her visit, Jekyll appears to be suffering from pain in his chest.
+Alice leaves to find help, and Jekyll transforms into Hyde again.